OBOAcademy/obook/docs/howto/fixing-conflicts.md

  `sh run.sh make normalize_obo_src`

-5. In the Cell ontology (CL), edits sometimes result in creating a large amount of uninteded differences involving ^^xsd:string.
+5. In some ontologies (such as the Cell ontology (CL)), edits may result in creating a large amount of uninteded differences involving ^^xsd:string.
 If you see these differences after running the command above, they can be resolved by following [the instructions here](https://obophenotype.github.io/cell-ontology/Fixing_xsdstring_diffs/).

 6. Continue by going to step 1 under the main **Instructions** above.